rachelcluke/hygge-houseplants/README.md

   - ![Search Results](/static/docs/features/feature-search-results.png)

 - On the right hand side, is where the Sort drop-down feature is positioned.
 When clicked on, a drop-down list is shown (which can be closed once clicked outside).
 This sort feature is for the customers to customise the ordering of the products being shown by rating and price (high to low or vice-versa).
-This is handy for users for when there are a lot of products to browse through and they can prioritise which products to view.
+This is handy for users for when there are plenty of products to browse through and they can prioritise which products to view.

   - ![Sort](/static/docs/features/feature-products-sort.png)